 Who was Charles Wade?

-Born in the suburbs of London in 1883, Charles Wade was the son of Paget and Amy Wade – owners of several sugar estates in the West Indies.
+Charles was the son of Paget and Amy Wade – the owners of several inherited sugar estates in the British West Indies.

 Architect and artist

-Despite not being a great student at school, Charles went on to qualify as an associate of the Royal Institute of British Architects, working on various projects in London.
-Alongside his flair for architectural visions and drawings, he also loved to draw and paint for pleasure.
+He went on to qualify as an associate of the Royal Institute of British Architects, working on various projects in London.
+Alongside his flair for architectural design and illustration, he loved to draw and paint for pleasure.

 A home for his collection

-On his return, he purchased Snowshill Manor, a Tudor manor house with adjacent cottage and 14 acres of land.
-He discovered it in a terrible state of repair and immediately set to work revamping the house and turning the farmyard into a cottage garden into an Arts and Crafts garden with the help of M H Baillie Scott.
-While his collection took pride of place in the main manor, Charles set up home in the small Priest’s House opposite.
+After the First World War Charles purchased Snowshill, a Tudor manor house with an adjacent cottage and 14 acres of land.
+He discovered it in a terrible state of repair and immediately set to work remodelling and restoring the house, turning the farmyard into an Arts and Crafts garden with the help of architect M. H. Baillie Scott (1865–1945).
+While his collection took pride of place in the manor house, Charles set up home in the small Priest’s House opposite.

 Marriage and death

-It wasn’t until his 60s, that Charles met his wife – 44-year-old vicar’s daughter Mary Graham.
-They married in 1946 and lived at Snowshill Manor before spending increasing amounts of time in St. Kitts in the early 1950s.
+Charles was in his 60s when he met his future wife, vicar’s daughter Mary Graham (1902–99).
+They married in 1946 and lived at Snowshill Manor before spending increasing amounts of time in St Kitts from the early 1950s.
 After the death of his mother and the close of the Second World War, Charles assumed the full management of the family plantation business.

-During a visit back to England 5 years later Charles was taken ill and died at Evesham.
+During a visit to England in 1956 Charles was suddenly taken ill; he died at Evesham Hospital on 28 June.
 Mary survived him by many years, ending her days in the nearby village of Broadway.

-Several years before he died, Charles approached the National Trust asking them to accept the Manor as a gift to safeguard the future of his collection – an offer which was accepted.
+Several years before he died, Charles had approached the National Trust offering Snowshill as a gift to safeguard the future of his creation and its collection – an offer which was accepted.